shekkizh/shekkizh.github.io/_pages/about.md

 <!-- An overarching theme that has been driving my research is the need for high-performing, extremely simple, and explainable systems. -->
 {% capture whats-new %}
 ## What's New
+[July 2024] Will be attending [ICML, 2024](https://icml.cc/) in Vienna to present our work LLM geometry and toxicity.
+Ping me to chat/hang out!

+[July 2024] Paper out on arXiv: [Reasoning in Large Language Models: A geometric perspective](https://arxiv.org/abs/2407.02678)

 [Apr 2024] Work with Pratyusha accepted to Open Journal of Signal Processing.
 Arxiv version [here](https://arxiv.org/abs/2312.07777)

 [Jan 2024] Leading the work on TenyxChat, a series of language models trained to function as useful assistants.
 Check it out on [HuggingFace](https://huggingface.co/tenyx)